capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

  - `below_rate`: the ratio of alarms whose ack time is below the SLA (between 0 and 1).

+The value of the SLA should be provided in seconds in the parameter `sla`.

 ### Resolve time above or below the SLA

 The statistic `resolve_time_sla` is a JSON object with the following fields: